 All DearMEW articles are based on real user questions, edited for privacy, clarity, and flow.

-I am thinking about using the MEWconnect app, but I am concerned about the security of a mobile wallet.
+I am thinking about using the MEW wallet app, but I am concerned about the security of a mobile wallet.
 What if someone keylogs my phone, gets my password and copies the encrypted key file?
 Could they decrypt my private key?

-And if MEWconnect has to access the website to make transactions, could hackers use malware to clone my phone, keylog my password, and use the MEWconnect app on the cloned phone to access my wallet?
+And if I use MEW wallet to access MEW web to make transactions, could hackers use malware to clone my phone, keylog my password, and use the MEW wallet app on the cloned phone to access my wallet?

-Imagining Super Hackers in Black Hoodies Targeting My Crypto
+Imagining Super Hackers in Black Hoodies Targeting My Funds

 First of all, let us say that your comprehensive exploration of possible mobile wallet vulnerabilities is quite impressive.
 Staying skeptical and detail oriented is a great advantage in the crypto space.
 Besides, understanding the way technologies and security features actually work goes a long way towards ensuring the safety of your funds.